-Bangalore has emerged as the electronic capital of India.
+- Bangalore has emerged as the electronic capital of India.
 Other important centres for electronic goods are Mumbai, Delhi, Hyderabad, Pune, Chennai, Kolkata, Lucknow and Coimbatore.
 18 software technology parks provide single window service and high data communication facility to software experts.

-A major impact of this industry has been on employment generation.
+- A major impact of this industry has been on employment generation.
 Upto 31 March 2005, the IT industry employed over one million persons.
 This number is expected to increase eight-fold in the next 3 to 4 years.

-It is encouraging to know that 30 per cent of the people employed in this sector are women.
-This industry has been a major foreign exchange earner in the last two or three years because of its fast growing Business Processes Outsourcing (BPO) sector.
-The continuing growth in the hardware and software is the key to the success of IT industry in India.
+- It is encouraging to know that 30 per cent of the people employed in this sector are women.
+This industry has been a major foreign exchange earner in the last two or three years because of its fast-growing Business Processes Outsourcing (BPO) sector.
+The continuing growth in hardware and software is the key to the success of the IT industry in India.

 Industrial Pollution and Environmental Degradation

-Although industries contribute significantly to India’s economic growth and development, the increase in pollution of land, water, air, noise and resulting degradation of environment that they have caused, cannot be overlooked.
+- Although industries contribute significantly to India’s economic growth and development, the increase in pollution of land, water, air, noise and the resulting degradation of environment that they have caused, cannot be overlooked.

 - Air pollution is caused by the presence of high proportion of undesirable gases, such as sulphur dioxide and carbon monoxide.

-Air pollution adversely affects human health, animals, plants, buildings and the atmosphere as a whole.
-Water pollution is caused by organic and inorganic industrial wastes and affluents discharged into rivers.
+- Air pollution adversely affects human health, animals, plants, buildings and the atmosphere as a whole.

+- Water pollution is caused by organic and inorganic industrial wastes and affluents discharged into rivers.
 The main culprits in this regard are paper, pulp, chemical, textile and dyeing, petroleum refineries, tanneries and electroplating industries that let out dyes, detergents, acids, salts and heavy metals like lead and mercury pesticides, fertilisers, synthetic chemicals with carbon, plastics and rubber, etc. into the water bodies.

-Fly ash, phospo-gypsum and iron and steel slags are the major solid wastes in India.
+- Fly ash, phospo-gypsum and iron and steel slags are the major solid wastes in India.
 Thermal pollution of water occurs when hot water from factories and thermal plants is drained into rivers and ponds before cooling.

 - Soil and water pollution are closely related.
-Dumping of wastes specially glass, harmful chemicals, industrial effluents, packaging, salts and garbage renders the soil useless.
-Rain water percolates to the soil carrying the pollutants to the ground and the ground water also gets contaminated.
+Dumping of wastes especially glass, harmful chemicals, industrial effluents, packaging, salts and garbage renders the soil useless.
+Rainwater percolates to the soil carrying the pollutants to the ground and the groundwater also gets contaminated.

-Noise pollution not only results in irritation and anger, it can also cause hearing impairment, increased heart rate and blood pressure among other physiological effects.
+- Noise pollution not only results in irritation and anger, but it can also cause hearing impairment, increased heart rate and blood pressure among other physiological effects.
 Unwanted sound is an irritant and a source of stress.
 Industrial and construction activities, machinery, factory equipment, generators, saws and pneumatic and electric drills also make a lot of noise.

 Control of Environmental Degradation

-Every litre of waste water discharged by our industry pollutes eight times the quantity of freshwater.
-How can the industrial pollution of fresh water be reduced?
+Every litre of wastewater discharged by our industry pollutes eight times the quantity of freshwater.
+How can the industrial pollution of freshwater be reduced?

-Some suggestions are-
+Some suggestions are:

-(i) minimising use of water for processing by reusing and recycling it in two or more successive stages
+- minimising use of water for processing by reusing and recycling it in two or more successive stages

 harvesting of rainwater to meet water requirements

-(iii) treating hot water and effluents before releasing them in rivers and ponds.
+- treating hot water and effluents before releasing them in rivers and ponds.

-Treatment of industrial effluents can be done in three phases
+Treatment of industrial effluents can be done in three phases:

-(a) Primary treatment by mechanical means.
+- Primary treatment by mechanical means.
 This involves screening, grinding, flocculation and sedimentation.

-(b) Secondary treatment by biological process
+- Secondary treatment by biological process

-(c) Tertiary treatment by biological, chemical and physical processes.
+- Tertiary treatment by biological, chemical and physical processes.
 This involves recycling of wastewater.

-Overdrawing of ground water reserves by industry where there is a threat to ground water resources also needs to be regulated legally.
+Overdrawing of groundwater reserves by industry where there is a threat to groundwater resources also needs to be regulated legally.
 Particulate matter in the air can be reduced by fitting smoke stacks to factories with electrostatic precipitators, fabric filters, scrubbers and inertial separators.